 He meant World Champion, but it’s Andre, so we’ll let him off.

 “The Million Dollar Man” Ted DiBiase was now, “supposedly,” the WWF World Heavyweight Champion!

 The Case for Making Ted DiBiase’s WWF Championship Reign Official

 Ted DiBiase worked three house shows as the WWF Champion in the winter of 1988 before his championship reign was stripped from the record books.
-One of his matches as champ was against Bam Bam Bigelow.
+One of his matches as champ was in a tag match with Andre the Giant against Hulk Hogan and Bam Bam Bigelow.

-However, DiBiase would be stripped of the title by then WWF President Jack Tunney the next time he was on television.
+However, DiBiase would be stripped of the title by then WWF President Jack Tunney at the Boston Garden on February 6th, 1988.

 “It was discussed that I would somehow underhandedly end up in the last match [at WrestleMania IV] with Hogan and screw him to win the title,” DiBiase explained in an interview with Bill Apter.